 Due to our temporary closure, the opening of Roaring Twenties has been postponed.
-We hope to open this summer.
-A new date will be announced when we reopen to the public.
+The new opening date for Roaring Twenties is June 12, 2021.

 Explore the Jazz Age fashion, decorative art, jewelry, and design that made Marjorie Merriweather Post one of the most influential women of the 1920s.

 Hillwood founder Marjorie Merriweather Post was an iconic tastemaker during the era known as the Roaring Twenties.
 One hundred years later, Hillwood celebrates Post’s influence on the period with a special exhibition focused on her impeccable attire, impressive art collection, and sumptuous design.